 TI recommends placing a ceramic capacitor as close as possible to the FET across the respective VSYS and PGND pins of the FETs.
-The preferred capacitors for the controllers are two Murata GRM21BR61E226ME44: 22-μF, 0805, 25-V, ±20%, or similar capacitors.
+Previously validated capacitor solutions for the controllers include two Murata GRM21BR61E226ME44: 22-μF, 0805, 25-V, ±20% ceramic capacitors in parallel.
+Similar capacitors may also be used.